davidesangui/metapresence/README.md

 ## Usage
 **Help page:**
-  `python3 metapresence.py -h
+  `python3 metapresence.py -h`
-  `

 **Command line**
-   python3 metapresence.py [options] -s scaffold_to_bin.txt indexed_sorted.bam all_sequences.fasta
+   `python3 metapresence.py [options] -s scaffold_to_bin.txt indexed_sorted.bam all_sequences.fasta`

 ### Mandatory:
-- all_sequences.fasta: a fasta file containing all the genomes that has to be analyzed.
+- all_sequences.fasta: a fasta file containing all the genomes that are to be analyzed.
-- sorted_bam/bowtie2: either an indexed sorted bam file of the alignment on the fasta file, or the command line of bowtie2 to do it.
-In case, the sorted bam file must be indexed and the index (.bai) must be in the same folder (the index is needed by pysam).
-If bowtie2 is launched, the index will be automatically created.
+- indexed_sorted_bam: indexed sorted bam file of the alignment on the fasta file.
+The sorted bam file must be indexed and the index (.bai) must be in the same folder (the index is needed by pysam).
-- -s coverm_input.txt: input file for coverm.
-A file with each line listing a scaffold and a bin name, tab-seperated.
+- scaffold_to_bin.txt: A file with each line listing a scaffold and a bin name, tab-seperated.

 ### Options:
 - -p [int], number of processes to be executed in parallel.
 Default: 1 .